dennis-bilson-port/datadog-svc-dependency-setup-template/README.md

-1. Datadog Setup
+# Datadog Service Dependency Setup

 To begin, you'll need a Datadog account.
 If you don't have one, sign up at Datadog's website.
 Once logged in, locate your API Key and Application Key:
 - `API Key`: Navigate to Organization Settings > API Keys.
 This key is used by the Datadog Agent to send metrics, logs, and traces to your Datadog account.
 - `Application Key`: Navigate to Organization Settings > Application Keys.
 This key is used by certain Datadog APIs and client libraries for authentication.
 While not strictly required for basic ddtrace setup, it's good practice to be aware of its location for more advanced configurations.Keep these keys secure, as they grant access to your Datadog account.

-2. Kubernetes Agent InstallationThe Datadog Agent collects metrics, logs, and traces from your Kubernetes cluster and sends them to Datadog.
+Kubernetes Agent InstallationThe Datadog Agent collects metrics, logs, and traces from your Kubernetes cluster and sends them to Datadog.
 We recommend using Helm for installation, as it's the most robust and recommended method.
 Prerequisites:
 - `kubectl` installed and configured to connect to your Kubernetes cluster.
 - `helm` installed.

-Installation Steps:
+## Installation Steps:

-1. Add Datadog Helm Repository:
+**Add Datadog Helm Repository**:

 ```bash
 kubectl create namespace datadog